 Admission in Pleading

-Wife argued that husband could not deny that 100% of the military retirement benefits were community property.
+The wife argued that the husband could not deny that 100% of the military retirement benefits were community property.
 He had admitted this in his verified answer to the complaint.
-The Court agreed that a verified admission prevents that party from presenting a counter argument.
+The Court agreed that a verified admission prevents that party from presenting a counter-argument.
 However, the other party waives the admission if they fail to object and allow evidence to be heard at trial on the matter.

-In this case, husband’s attorney allowed evidence to be heard of where the couple had lived before Arizona.
+In this case, the husband’s attorney allowed evidence to be heard of where the couple had lived in Arizona.
 The court said it wanted to determine the community property portion of the retirement pay.
-Wife failed to object to the questions and thus waived the admission.
+The wife failed to object to the questions and thus waived the admission.

 The Court of Appeals found that 35% of the retirement pay was actually community property.
 It then awarded Mrs. Czarnecki half of that.